Curtis J. Guillory: Priesthood

 In 1986, Guillory earned a Master of Christian Spirituality degree from Creighton University in Omaha, Nebraska.
 He completed a summer workshop in Jungian psychology in Switzerland.
 In September 1987, Guillory coordinated the visit of Pope John Paul II to New Orleans.

 Auxiliary Bishop of Galveston–Houston

-On December 29, 1987, John Paul II appointed Guillory as auxiliary bishop for the Diocese of Galveston–Houston.
+On December 29, 1987, John Paul II appointed Guillory as auxiliary bishop of Galveston–Houston.
 He was consecrated on February 19, 1988.
 For his episcopal motto, Guillory chose Romans 8:28: "For those who love God, all things work together for good."

-For the 1996 Summer Olympics, Guillory briefly carried the Olympic torch in Texas during its tour around the United States, the only Catholic bishop to receive the honor.
-On February 4, 2019, Guillory issued a letter of apology in response to a remark by a parish priest that minimalized the criminality of child sexual abuse; "Any act of sexual abuse of a minor is a heinous crime and it is a sin...It’s a grave sin."